 Answers to some of our most frequently asked questions about the Department of Invertebrate Zoology and Geology.

-How may I request a loan?
+How may I request a loan or research visit?

 Where can I go to collect minerals/fossils?